cblanken/cblanken.github.io/content/blog/OverTheWireBandit.md

 change how commands are interpreted on the command line.
 Some of them will be built-in to whatever shell you're using, but some may just be conventions like the `-` character for STDIN and won't apply to every program.
-Here is a breakdown of the special characters used in the Bash shell.
+Here is a breakdown of the special characters used in the Bash shell that you might want to watch out for.
 [https://mywiki.wooledge.org/BashGuide/SpecialCharacters](https://mywiki.wooledge.org/BashGuide/SpecialCharacters)

 {% end %}